Policy Making Code of Practice

 - promoting high standards of policy making and challenging errors

-(version 1.1.2)
+(version 1.2.1)

 Why a Code of Practice is needed

-- there is much dissatisfaction with the current methods of policy making
+- There is much dissatisfaction with the current methods of policy making.

 The scope of the proposed Code of Practice